When feeling stressed or anxious, you may notice that you have more breakouts. How does stress acne differ from other breakouts?

 - Sleeping with makeup on

-Moderate Acne – If you have relative small pimples that look like tiny bumps with pus and redness, your acne is considered to be moderate.
+- Moderate Acne – If you have relatively small pimples that look like tiny bumps with pus and redness, your acne is considered to be moderate.

 Can We Prevent Stress Acne?

 The answer is yes.
 We can prevent stress acne.
 The key to prevention is being proactive.
 Here are a few steps that will help prevent future stress acne breakouts: